projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

    .. note:: You must connect two monitors to the KBL NUC in order to launch Windows with
       the default configurations above.

    .. note:: The second monitor must include the Weston desktop.
-If you have set up Weston in the Service OS,
+If you have set up Weston in the Service VM,
-      follow the steps in :ref:`skl-nuc-gpu-passthrough` to set up Weston as the desktop environment in SOS in order to experience Windows with the AcrnGT local display feature.
+      follow the steps in :ref:`skl-nuc-gpu-passthrough` to set up Weston as the desktop environment in Service VM in order to experience Windows with the AcrnGT local display feature.

 ACRN Windows verified feature list
 **********************************